on working days

 The first double crown (national championship and cup) was won in 1959.

-Crvena zvezda participated four times in the Cup of Fair Cities (1962, 1963, 1966, and 1967), and the greatest success was achieved during the first participation - placing in the semi-finals where we were welcomed by Barcelona.
+Crvena zvezda participated four times in the Cup of Fair Cities (1962, 1963, 1966, and 1967), and the greatest success was achieved during the first participation - placing in the semi-finals where we were met by Barcelona.

 After the legendary double-header in the semi-finals against Bayern Munich, it was the turn of the game against the French champions.